kimukook/kimukook.github.io/_projects/search_theory.md

 ## Motivation

-Search problems are common in both military and civilian domains—from rescuing missing persons or wreckage like MH370 (non-evasive randomly moving targets), to tracking fugitives or foraging animals (evasive randomly moving targets).
-Unfortunately, many traditional methods are limited in adaptability and struggle in dynamic, cluttered, or ambiguous environments.
-Below are real-world examples illustrating these challenges:
+Search problems are common in both military and civilian domains—from rescuing missing persons, pets or wreckage like MH370 (non-evasive randomly moving targets), to tracking fugitives or foraging animals (evasive randomly moving targets).
+Unfortunately, many traditional methods are limited in adaptability and struggle in dynamic or uncertain environments. **Figure 1a and 1b** below showcase the real-world examples illustrating these challenges:

 <div class="image-pair">
   <div class="image-box">